vmalnathnambiar/exfilms/guide/how-to-exfilms-the-ultimate-guide.md

 `-r`, `--mzRange` **Required*

-The second method for mass spectra filtering is based on a range filtering based on a minimum (lower bound) and maximum (upper bound).
-If you still require to filter the mass spectra but the specific m/z values to filter for is not known, this method is for you.
+The second method is based on a range filtering using a minimum (lower bound) and maximum (upper bound).
+If you still require to filter the spectra but the specific m/z values to filter for is not known, this method is for you.

 ```md
 # m/z range filtering